 According to Guess, the Connect has a battery life of three to five days on a single charge, and testing conducted by users has shown that this estimate is correct.
 Because the main thing you’re using it for is to read alerts, to which you then answer on your phone, and to check the time, there’s not a lot asking much of the battery, so you should anticipate it to last for a good few days at the very least.

 The Ace, Jemma, and Cassidy all have somewhat different sizes, with the Ace coming in at 44 millimeters and the Jemma and Cassidy both measure 41 millimeters.
-The timepieces are, without exception, on the heftier side of things.
+Smartwatches are, without exception, on the heftier side of things.
 You can replace the strap with one made of a lightweight material such as silicon if you prefer something that is more delicate.

 The manner of dress unquestionably makes a proclamation.
 The Connect smartwatch takes the opposite approach to that taken by other smartwatches, which prioritizes functionality over aesthetics.
 There are no unsightly screws or lugs on display; instead, there is a single, peculiar button that can make navigating challenging; nonetheless, a touch screen can do most of the functions.